phbragam/taskmanagerapp/README.md

    - Open Postman.
    - Click the "Import".
    - Import `taskmanager.postman_collection.json` from `postmancollection` folder on this repository.
-   - Adjust the url to the port that the server is running and.

 3. **Configure the Request**:
-   - Adjust the url from the Postman Collection imports to the port that the server is running.
+   - Adjust the url from the Postman Collection imports to localhost and port that the server is running (`http://localhost:{portNumber}/`).

 4. **Send the Request**:
    - Click the "Send" button to send the request to the API.